Hbeau/tiny-docs/docs/game-knowledge/meshes.md

 1. The type of the buffer, it's often `int` or `float`
 2. The size of the vector, vector can sort data in sevral dimentions
 3. The array of values

-## Anatomy of a JSON mesh
+Here is an anatomy of a full json file.
 ``` yaml
 {"attributes": [
     "Vertex_Position", # (1)!